tikitiki2/PNG_Parsing/README.md

 # PNG_Parsing
-parsing a png and adding secrent message into its data
+parsing a png and adding secret message into its data